-How to care for a friend (and her family) after miscarriage or stillbirth
+How to help and care for a friend after miscarriage or stillbirth

 Losing a baby to miscarriage is the most heart-breaking thing that has ever happened to me – my darkest hour followed by my most desperate days.
 It’s opened me up to a whole new world in which the reality of life’s fragility is so much more real, and a world where my eyes have been opened to hurting parents all around me with hopes deferred and dreams dashed.
 But it’s also opened me up to a world where I’ve seen over and over friends—and even casual acquaintances—that genuinely want to help.